oracle-livelabs/analytics-ai/oci-artificial-intelligence/anomaly-detection/anomalies/anomaly-detection-model-univariate.md

 There are two additional subgraphs after sensor subgraphs:

 * The Anomaly Score Per Signal shows the significance of anomaly at individual signal level for a given timestamp.
 Not all the signals flag anomalies at the same time.
-* The Aggregated Anomaly Score is only available for a multivariate model, we can only look at the  to get a cleaner layout.
+* The Aggregated Anomaly Score is only available for a multivariate model.
+Only looking at the anomaly score per signal is sufficient.

 You can move your mouse over the graph, the actual value & estimated value at a certain timestamp will show at the upper right corner of the graph.

-Lets select temperature_3 to see where the model has detected an anomaly.
+Lets select value and anomaly score per signal to have a cleaner layout to see where the model has detected an anomaly.

 ![](../images/anomaly-result-graph-univaraite-sen0.5.png " ")